yostane/dagger2_android_tutorial/README.md

 We can now run the code again and it should work as before.

 Before concluding, I want to show an interesting possibilty with modules.
-We can add to easily a `FireCoffeeMaker` that uses a `FireHeater` by defining a new class, a module and a component as follows:
+In fact, we can easily add a `FireCoffeeMaker` that uses a `FireHeater` by defining a new class, a module that provides the new heater and a component as follows:

 ```kotlin
 class FireHeater : Heater {